I tried SRE for a service as an embedded SRE

 etc.

-Since the purpose of this article is SRE, I will not go into details, but by migrating from EC2 to Fargate, we were able to demonstrate clear numerical results on the service side in terms of EC2 and Ansible, cost waste due to excessive resource allocation, and improvements to the deployment flow.
+Since the purpose of this article is SRE, I will not go into details, but by migrating from EC2 to Fargate, we were able to demonstrate clear numerical results on the service side regarding EC2 and Ansible, cost waste due to excessive resource allocation, and improvements to the deployment flow.

 communication

-At DotMoney, we have daily server-side evening meetings and a general meeting once a week, so I attend those, actively review PR for IaC, and (obviously) respond to incidents.
+At DotMoney, there are daily server-side evening meetings and a general meeting once a week, so I attend those, actively review PR for IaC, and (obviously) respond to incidents.

 Establishing an incident response flow

-In order to ensure service quality, one of the responsibilities of SRE is to establish an incident response flow and shorten MTTR (Mean Time To Repair).
+In order to ensure service quality, one of the responsibilities of SRE is to establish an incident response flow and reduce MTTR (Mean Time To Repair).

-The incident response flow documentation was old and the flow was not working properly, so we established it from scratch, including the business flow.
+The incident response flow document was old and not functioning according to that flow, so we established it from scratch, including the business flow.

-Here, we have been working on introducing on-call, establishing an incident response flow, and using Datadog Incident to measure MTTR and operate postmortems.
+Here, we have been working on implementing on-call, establishing an incident response flow, and using Datadog Incident to measure MTTR and operate postmortems.

 1. Discuss quality of service with the business side